Small AC Issues Now Become Expensive Breakdowns by July

 Fix It Now

-Flush all condensate drains with clean water and check they flow freely to the discharge point.
+Flush all condensate drains with clean water and cheque they flow freely to the discharge point.
 For recurring blockages, a technician can install an inline condensate drain pump or apply anti-algae tablets that prevent biofilm buildup in the drain line.
-This five-minute check prevents thousands in water damage.
+This five-minute cheque prevents thousands in water damage.

 4. Faulty Thermostat or Sensor